 The executor of the will, or the person who administers the estate if there is no will and testament, pays inheritance tax before it is handed down.
 Beneficiaries, therefore, don’t pay UK inheritance tax from their own savings.
 However, they may be liable for other taxes (e.g., income tax or capital gains tax) if they make money from earning income or selling assets they have inherited.

-As with all other taxes in the UK, inheritance tax is monitored and becomes payable to HM Revenue and Customs (HMRC).
+As with all other taxes in the UK, inheritance tax is payable to HM Revenue and Customs (HMRC).

 Rates and reductions on inheritance tax in the UK

 The standard rate for inheritance tax in the UK is 40%.
 Tax rates and exemptions are the same for nationals and foreign residents, as well as for non-residents with property in the UK.
-However, only a small percentage of estates – between 4 and 5% – are large enough to incur inheritance tax.
+However, only a small percentage of estates – between 4-5% – are large enough to incur inheritance tax.

 This is because there are several allowances and exemptions to reduce the amount of inheritance tax payable on an estate:

-• The UK inheritance tax rate on the estate can lessen to 36% if at least 10% of the estate is left to charity.
-You can find a list of charities and an inheritance tax calculator.
+- The UK inheritance tax rate on the estate can lessen to 36% if the deceased leaves at least 10% of the estate to charity.
+You can find a list of charities and a reduced rate inheritance tax calculator for the UK.

-• If the main home is left to children (including adopted, foster, and stepchildren) or grandchildren, there is a tax-free threshold of up to £2,000,000 on this property.
+- If children (including adopted, foster, and stepchildren) or grandchildren inherit the main home, there is a tax-free threshold of up to £500,000 on this property if your estate is worth less than £2 million.

 Regardless of the value of an estate, you’ll still need to report it to HMRC.
-Information on how to pay your UK inheritance tax bill can be found on the UK government website.
+You can find information on how to pay your UK inheritance tax bill on the UK government website.

 Inheritance tax forms

 The UK government provides a number of forms relating to inheritance tax claims, including IHT 400 and IHT 401 for non-residents.
-If inheritance tax isn’t owed (for example, the value is less than the UK inheritance threshold of £325,000), use Form IHT 205.
+If you owe no inheritance tax (for example, the value is less than the UK inheritance threshold of £325,000), use Form IHT 205.

 The British government maintains a full list of forms regarding inheritance tax.